-An asset's or liability's level within the fair value hierarchy is based on the lowest level of any input that is significant to the fair value measurement.
-The following is a description of the valuation methodologies used for investments measured at fair value, including a general description of the Plan's investments.
+A financial instrument's level within the fair value hierarchy is based on the lowest level of any input that is significant to the fair value measurement.
+Valuation techniques maximize the use of relevant observable inputs and minimize the use of unobservable inputs.

-Money Market Accounts: Money market accounts are reported at cost plus accrued interest, which is essentially the same as fair value determined using Level 1 inputs.
+Money Market Accounts - Money market accounts are reported at cost plus accrued interest, which approximates fair value determined using Level 1 inputs.

-Common Stocks: Common stocks are listed on securities exchanges and are valued at their closing price on the valuation date.
+Common Stocks - Common stocks are listed on securities exchanges and are valued at their closing price on the valuation date.
 Quoted market prices are used to value investments, which are Level 1 observable inputs.